 - Build debossed text on a horizontal surface for best results.
-This may require building the part on its edge or standing up. - Paint 3D is a free tool to help design the part. - Try to leverage a design with multiple printed colors or technologies for a more creative part. - Leverage post-processing techniques to smooth or color printed bodies. - Additional moving parts may add to your score but can produce more points of failure on the final assembly. - Use online resources (YouTube, GrabCAD Tutorials) - Whenever intellectual property (IP) deters you from a project, try using approximate geometries to communicate the design intent. - Optional design for additive manufacturing learning resources: - Stratasys Think Additively[TM] Masterclass: - https://youtube.com/playlist?list=PLUYaY5EIPtNBdU-s- 7I9rI05IBHHITarl
+This may require building the part on its edge or standing up. - Utilize soluble support structures for print in place assemblies - Understand the achievable design tolerance of your printer for print in place, or hand assembled designs to allow motion between parts. - Leverage post-processing techniques to smooth printed bodies. - Additional moving parts may add to your score but can produce more points of failure on the final assembly.

+- Use online resources (YouTube, GrabCAD Tutorials) - Whenever intellectual property (IP) deters you from a project, try using approximate geometries to communicate the design intent. - Optional design for additive manufacturing learning resources: - Stratasys Think Additively[TM] Masterclass: - https://youtube.com/playlist?list=PLUYaY5EIPtNBdU-s- 7I9rl05IBHHITarl